jonlpersson/ed-latimore/site/_drafts/the-cost-of-success-is-like-poker.md

 Either way, you must put that time in to even have a chance to win, and that is fundamentally the ante and the blind all rolled into one.

 If you waste your time improving at something only for the demand to suddenly become nonexistent, you do not get to refund the time you put in.
-It’s not a price -- It’s a bet.
+It’s not a price – It’s a bet.

-* The person in 2nd or 3rd place often puts in just as much time and hard work as the one in 1st, but they just didn’t win the bet.
+* The person in 2nd or 3rd place often puts in just as [much time and hard work](/hard-work-beats-talent/) as the one in 1st, but they just didn’t win the bet.
 If you’ve ever been a backup on a sports team or an alternate for a performance, you feel this pain.
 * If you’ve ever been the second choice for a leading role or a bid on a work contract, you likely weren’t even aware of it.&nbsp; Because despite the fact that you spent just as much time and energy, your card simply didn’t come up and you won nothing.&nbsp;
 * The actor who almost got the role doesn’t get in the credits.
 The contract you almost went with doesn’t get part of the money.&nbsp;